 Slather Up

-Provide some good, quality broad-spectrum sunscreen of SPF 15-30.
-Squeeze a blob into their hands and have participants apply to their face and any other exposed areas before heading outside.
+Provide good, quality broad-spectrum sunscreen of at least SPF 15-30.
+Squeeze a blob into their hands and have participants apply it to their faces and any other exposed areas before heading outside.
 Or, try sunscreen towelettes for an easy on-the-go option.

-If for some reason the kids will be outdoors for more than 2 hours, bring more sunscreen with you so they can re-apply.
-Don’t skimp on the amount of sunscreen for each kid.
-Most people don’t use near enough.
-It should be about 2mg/cm2 of skin or 1 ounce for full body coverage.
+If, for some reason, kids will be outdoors for more than 2 hours, bring more sunscreen with you so they can re-apply.
+Be certain each kid has enough to apply proper coverage.
+It should be about 2mg per square centimeter of exposed skin or 1 ounce for full body coverage.

 Your Future’s So Bright, You Gotta Wear Shades!

 Don’t forget to protect your eyes!
-UV rays can cause all sorts of damage including cataracts and macular degeneration.
-Wear sunglasses that block ALL types of UV rays.
-Don’t focus too much on fashion and fads when it comes to saving your eyes.
-Get wraparound frames that fit close to your head and will allow far less light in than most shades.
+UV rays can cause all sorts of damage, including cataracts and macular degeneration.
+Wear sunglasses that block all types of UV rays.
+Wraparound frames that fit close to your head and will allow far less light than most shades.
 You’ll look like an athlete even if you’re just walking the fields!
 If your kids have them, allow them to wear sunglasses, too.
-They aren’t just for looking cool, but for the health of their eyes.
+They aren’t just for looking cool but for the health of their eyes.

 Make it a Habit

 Like physical activity, where a little bit here and there adds up, your exposure to the sun does the same.
-You need protection everyday, not just days where you will be outside for hours.
-Ten minutes here, a half-hour there, it all accumulates to do damage to your skin.
-So, make it a habit to wear sunscreen on exposed skin every day.
+You need protection every day, not just days where you will be outside for hours.
+Ten minutes here and a half-hour there all accumulate to do damage to your skin.
+Make it a habit to wear sunscreen on exposed skin every day.

 Don’t Forget to Add Water!

 With summer fast approaching, be prepared for the sun in all its glory.
 Don’t let it stop you from getting your participants outside and active.
-Be sun-wise this summer and save your skin from undue stress and damage.
+How do you plan on being sun-wise this summer and saving your skin from undue stress and damage?

 Leave a Reply